The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Hopefully you found this guide helpful.

-Despite being a small country, Brunei offers a ton of food choices.
-The combination of abundant produce, fish and spices, with a diverse population comprised of indigenous people and immigrants, there’s no shortage of stimulating dishes.
-Ambuyat, the national dish, and Nasi Katok, the national fast food, have local origin stories.
-Brunei’s cuisine incorporates popular Malay and Indonesian dishes as well.
-Markets, particularly Gadong Night Market, offer a wide selection at great prices.
-You’ll find satay skewers, tropical drinks, full meals or desserts - each for only a couple BND or less.
-No matter if your taste buds crave savory, sweet or something in between, eating in Brunei will surely be a highlight of your trip!
+Markets, particularly Gadong Night Market, offer a wide food and drink selection at great prices.
+You’ll find satay skewers, tropical drinks, full meals and/or desserts - each sold for only a few BND or less.
+Whether your taste buds crave savory, sweet or something in between, eating in Brunei will surely be a highlight of your trip here!
 To learn more about Brunei, explore our other guides below.

 Enjoy your travels!